Maroubra, New South Wales: Trams

 The former Maroubra tram line opened from Anzac Parade to Maroubra Bay in 1921.
 The line branched off the main line to La Perouse at the intersection of Anzac Parade and Maroubra Road, travelling east along Maroubra Road, Cooper Street, French Street and Mons Avenue before terminating in a balloon loop in Marine Parade at Maroubra Bay Beach.
 The line was double track throughout, and passed through several tram reservations on its descent down to the beach.
 Direct services operated from Circular Quay and Railway Square.
 The line closed in 1961.
-The current route of bus 397 now covers this route.

 Heritage listings

-Due to the age of the suburb there are 34 sites formally recognized by the NSW Office of Environment and Heritage as providing a "sense of continuity and belonging to the place where we live".
+Due to the age of the suburb, there are 34 sites formally recognised by the NSW Office of Environment and Heritage as providing a "sense of continuity and belonging to the place where we live".
 None of these sites, however, have been protected under Section 136 of the NSW Heritage Act.

 Media

 Maroubra is within the reporting and circulation boundaries of the South-Eastern Suburbs newspaper; "Southern Courier" which is owned and distributed by News Limited.

 Maroubra is also within the reporting and circulation boundaries of The Beast, a monthly magazine for the beaches and bays of Sydney's east.
 It covers local news, sport and the arts and each month.
 It features a different local celebrity on the cover.

 Maroubra was home to the set of the television series Heartbreak High which was filmed at Maroubra Bay High School after its closure.
+The suburb also features in the 2022 Netflix reboot with South Sydney High School serving as a primary filming location.

 The German electronic musician Edgar Froese included a track called Maroubra Bay on his 1975 album Epsilon in Malaysian Pale, which was influenced by a visit to Maroubra during Tangerine Dream's 1975 Australian tour.